 Experience a new adventure in an old world at Roanoke Island Festival Park.
 This 25-acre historic site allows guests of all ages to experience first-hand what life was like for the first English settlers in 1585.
 Historic costumed interpreters are featured through Indian Town, the Settlement Site and the Elizabeth II ship to show and tell how the first settlers lived worked and played on Roanoke Island.
 For a hands-on history lesson, visit the Adventure Museum that features interactive exhibits that all ages will enjoy.
 The park also serves as a venue for concerts, events and weddings in the indoor theater or outdoor waterfront pavilion.
 Whether you’re enjoying the museum or concert, Festival Park offers a stunning location with piers, nature trails and picturesque views at every turn.

 Elizabeth II – The centerpiece of the park is the 69-foot Elizabeth II, a 16th-century merchant sailing ship.
-The ship is a replica of the Elizabeth, one of seven in Sir Walter Raleigh’s 1585 expedition to establish England’s first New World colony.
-Costumed interpreters speaking Old English greet visitors to the ship with sea tales, legends and historical facts and answer questions about 16th-century seafaring.
+The ship was inspired by the Elizabeth, one of seven in Sir Walter Raleigh’s 1585 expedition to establish England’s first New World colony.
+Costumed interpreters speaking Old English greet visitors with sea tales, legends, historical facts and answer questions about 16th-century seafaring.
 Kids love walking around on the decks and crawling down below to see what life was like on the ship.

 Settlement Site – The Settlement Site is where guests can see and experience how the first English settlers lived when they arrived in the New World.
-Visitors can try their hand at blacksmithing, woodworking, 16th-century games and more.
-Try on some of their armor, learn some 16th-century warfare techniques and some of the arts and craft skills to survive on Roanoke Island more than 400 years ago.
+Visitors can see the blacksmith at work and try their hand at woodworking, 16th-century games and more.
+Try on 16th-century armor, learn warfare techniques and some of the arts and craft skills needed to survive on Roanoke Island more than 400 years ago.